LockyChao/LockyChao.github.io/_pages/about.md

 # Research Interests
 My research interests include but not limited to:
 * Combustion Reaction Kinetics
+* Alternative Fuels (Biofuels, Refuse-derived Fuels, etc.)
+* Formation Kinetics of Soot, NOx and Other Pollutants and Reduction
+* Laminar and Turbulent Reacting Flows
 * Clean Energy Conversions
+* Photo- and Electro- Catalysis
-* Synthesis and Characterization of Functional Materials, Especially Energy Materials
+* Synthesis and Characterization of Multifunctional Materials
-* Process Modeling, Simulation and Control
-* Manufacturing
+* Novel Synthesis Methods for Nano Carbon Materials

 # My Life
 <div>